 So its really cutting edge technology which is not decently documented, versus aging technology that is rapidly becomes less commonly used, but is very solidly documented and thus easier to learn and adopt.
 Tough choice, really.

 In closingThat was a quick overview of the web framework which I consider to be the most viable.
 There are many, many more, but most of them serve the same purpose as one I already named here.
 I couldn't end this article without at least passing out my personal recommendation.
 And that would be:

 - use Play framework for pure stateless webapps

 - use JSF 2.1 for JEE systems for highly data driven applications and/or that require tight integration between the web layer and the business logic layer.
 As an added bonus I would add Primefaces for a whole slew of easy to use rich internet components while keeping the webapp lightweight.

-If you stick these two in your toolbox, you can basically tackle any problem IMO.
+If you stick these three in your toolbox, you can basically tackle any problem IMO.
 Your mileage may vary.